Close Menu

 Conor McGregor is one of the most controversial Irish figures.

-In first place on our list of who we believe are the most controversial Irish figures of all time is Conor McGregor, who has become a household name in recent years thanks to his rise in the world of Mixed Martial Arts (MMA).
+In first place on our list of who we believe are the most controversial Irish figures of all time is Conor McGregor, who has fast become one of the most famous Irish people in recent years thanks to his rise in the world of Mixed Martial Arts (MMA).

 Whilst he became famous thanks to his talent in the Octagon and at self-promotion, he also became infamous for many controversies that he has been involved in.